Exposure to sun is good because our body soaks Vitamin D directly from the sun rays and

 - Actinic Keratosis: A tiny bump on the skin that looks like a small scaly patch either pink, red, yellow or brown in color depending upon the skin type.
 Actinic keratosis develops in people who have had prolonged exposure to the sun’s UV rays and it can be a warning sign for increased risk of developing skin cancer.
 About 10% to 15% of actinic keratoses eventually change into squamous cell cancers of the skin.

 - Changes in Skin Collagen: These include photoaging and actinic purpura.
 While photoaging is the premature aging of the skin, actinic purpura is defined as the bleeding of blood vessels beneath the skin surface.
 The changes in skin collagen, esp.
 Actinic purpura makes the blood vessels even more fragile and vulnerable to being ruptured at older ages.

-A simple skin examination is enough to determine the Sun Damage but if it is that visible, then the damage extent is obviously alarming.
+A simple skin examination is enough to determine the Sun damaged but if it is that visible, then the damaged extent is obviously alarming.

-At Kosmoderma, we do a special 3D Facial reveal which shows even the damage spots which are otherwise not visible to the naked eye.
+At Kosmoderma, we do a special 3D Facial reveal which shows even the damaged spots which are otherwise not visible to the naked eye.

 Other than this, in some cases where the symptoms are extreme, a biopsy may be suggested.

 You can help to prevent sun-damaged skin by taking the following steps:

 - Be sure to apply an SPF 30 or above before you go outdoors.
 Do it at least 20 minutes before stepping out so that the sunscreen gets well absorbed in the skin.
 If you are getting exposed to the sun regularly, make sure that you apply sunscreen after every 3-4 hours to maintain the effectiveness of your sun protection